 History of Avalon

+The history of Avalon is rich.
+From the days of railroads in Avalon, to storms of Avalon, much has happened to shape the development of the “jewel of the Jersey coast”.
 The island upon which Avalon is located was once a juniper forest occupied by the Leni-Lenape Indians.
 In 1722, the 2725-acre island was purchased for the equivalent of $380 by Aaron Leaming who thereafter named it Leaming’s Island.
 The Leaming family owned the island for approximately 100 years, during which time it was used as a cattle range and a source of timber.
 The island was sold by the Leamings, passed through several different owners and, at one point, was renamed to “Seven Mile Island”.

 In 1887 the island was purchased by a real estate company with the intention of creating a seaside resort.
 It is believed that “Avalon” was given its name by a brother-in-law of the company’s president.
 The name was derived from a mythical, magical island where it is said that King Arthur went to recover after battle.

 The developers intended the island to be an exclusive, upscale resort, which is evident in the naming of the channels built along the west side of the island after Ivy League schools.
 The island itself was referred to as the “Jewel of the Jersey Coast” by the company trying to promote it to wealthy visitors.